 Offering just \$10 million in bilateral aid for biodiversity-related efforts in developing nations in 2018, Canada has been among the weakest supporters of international conservation of any nation in the Organisation for Economic Co-operation and Development (OECD).
 By contrast, some OECD countries are contributing hundreds of millions of dollars annually.
-In fact, Canadians may be surprised to learn that Canada ranks 19th in biodiversity aid spending among 28 members of the economic forum's Development Assistance Committee.
+In fact, Canadians may be surprised to learn that Canada ranks 19th in bilateral biodiversity aid among 28 members of the economic forum's Development Assistance Committee.
+For OECD countries overall, multilateral aid is a small portion of biodiversity aid, but Canada's multilateral biodiversity aid to developing countries is similar in magnitude to its bilateral aid.